janehMETno/mk-website/_pages/mk_team.md

 <table>
  <tr>
   <td align="justify" style ="border: none;">
-  <font size = "3">Dr. Ketil Isaksen is a senior scientist at the Climate and Model Analysis group, Norwegian Meteorological Institute.
+  <font size = "3"><strong> Ketil Isaksen </strong> <em>Ph.
+D. in ? </em><br>
+    Dr. Isaksen is a senior scientist at the Climate and Model Analysis group, Norwegian Meteorological Institute.
 His primary area of interest and expertise are related to permafrost and climatology, including permafrost thermal response and sensitivity to climate change and extreme events, the application of long-term monitoring and geophysical methods in frozen ground, physical processes in the cryosphere and climate change and variability in mountain regions and in the Arctic.</font><br>
- Email: ketil.isaksen@met.no
+ <strong> Useful links</strong><br>
- <a href="https://orcid.org/0000-0003-2356-5330"> ORCID </a>;<a href=""> CV </a>; <a href="https://scholar.google.no/citations?user=m-l6ggIAAAAJ&hl=en"> Google Scholar </a>; <a href="https://app.cristin.no/persons/show.jsf?id=764197"> Cristin </a>
+    Email: ketil.isaksen@met.no; <a href="https://orcid.org/0000-0003-2356-5330"> ORCID </a>;<a href=""> CV </a>; <a href="https://scholar.google.no/citations?user=m-l6ggIAAAAJ&hl=en"> Google Scholar </a>; <a href="https://app.cristin.no/persons/show.jsf?id=764197"> Cristin </a>
  </td>
  <td width="30%" ><center> <img src="https://metno.github.io/mk-website/assets/images/bio/ketil.jpeg"/> </center></td>
   </tr>